jastworld/cim-misspelling-dlh-repro/README.md

 ### Results

-Results from our test runs for both beam width testing and hyperparameter modification testing can be found under the /results folder.
+Results from our test runs for both beam width testing and hyperparameter modification testing can be found under the results folder.

 ## Cite this work